mrnz/mrnz.github.io/_posts/2016-09-28-two-fonts-in-one-word.md

 <p>These are my notes from video tutorial <a href="https://vimeo.com/101718785">"Effortless Style"</a> by Heydon Pickering on Vimeo</p>

+<p>Two things ware very inreresting to me</p>

+<p>First one is a wee experiment which shows that it is possible to use two fonts in one tag - without any additional tags like SPAN.
+See example below: </p>

 <h2 class="experiment">Experiment & fun</h2>

-<p>This is my quick experiment to check how we can use two fonts in one tag - without any additional tags like SPAN</p>

 <div class="example">
 	<p class="example-header">Examples of Base rules</p>